asvinta-p/Credit-Card-Fraud-Detection--Python-Data-Analysis-and-Machine-Learning-/README.md

 ## Overview
 Built an end-to-end machine learning project to detect fraudulent credit card transactions.
+Trained and tested multiple classification algorithms and identified XGBoost as the best performing model.
 Built a complete pipeline from data cleaning to model deployment as a web application using streamlit.

 ## Tools Used